-The Keoride trial (https://www.sa.keoride.com.au/service-areas) in Mount Barker, Nairne and Littlehampton has been a resounding success and the trial has been extended.
+The Keoride trial in Mount Barker, Nairne and Littlehampton has been a resounding success and the trial has been extended.
 Council submits that the success of this service has been demonstrated and rather than extending the "trial" a permanent service needs to be established for the aforementioned zone.
-Additionally the service, we submit, should extend to a wider group of townships (eg Meadows, Macclesfield, Echunga, Prospect Hill, Brukunga, Callington, Kanmantoo, Harrogate, Hahndorf, Dawesley) to provide stronger reliable and more frequent connection of the outer peri-urban areas to mass transit routes from Mt Barker to the city.
+Additionally the service, we submit, should extend to a wider group of townships (eg Meadows, Macclesfield, Echunga, Prospect Hill, Brukunga, Callington, Kanmantoo, Harrogate, Hahndorf, Dawesley) to provide stronger reliable and more frequent connection of the outer periurban areas to mass transit routes from Mount Barker to the city.
 We further submit, an extension of operating hours for all areas beyond 9pm on a weekday and beyond 7pm on the weekend is needed.